viamrobotics/docs/docs/manage/data/query.md

 1. [Add the data management service](/services/data/configure-data-capture/#add-the-data-management-service) to your machine.
 1. [Configure data capture](/services/data/configure-data-capture/) for at least one component, such as a sensor.
-   Only components that capture tabular data support data query.
+   Only components that capture tabular data support data query using SQL or MQL.
+   To search non-tabular data, see [Filter Data](/manage/data/view/#filter-data).
 1. [Configure cloud sync](/services/data/configure-cloud-sync/), and sync data to the Viam app.
    When you are able to [view your data in the Viam app](/manage/data/view/), you are ready to proceed.